railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 Using processes effectively
 ----------------------------

-Regardless of which Open ERP screen you're in you can call up a process on the current document by clicking the :guilabel:`Process` icon.
-Depending on the document you can have several processes defined using it, Open ERP then asks you to choose which one of them you want.
+Regardless of which OpenERP screen you're in you can call up a process on the current document by clicking the :guilabel:`Process` icon.
+Depending on the document you can have several processes defined using it, OpenERP then asks you to choose which one of them you want.

-For example if you are in a meeting form, Open ERP will ask you to choose from the processes it knows about that involve such forms:
+For example if you are in a meeting form, OpenERP will ask you to choose from the processes it knows about that involve such forms:

 * processes for selecting and inducting new employees,